 What is an apartment foreclosure?

-Most apartment buildings are acquired with some combination of debt and equity.
+Apartment buildings usually require a combination of debt and equity for acquisition.
 Debt takes first priority in the capital stack.
-This means that the lender has to be repaid before anyone else can receive their investment.
+This means that the lender must repay before anyone else receives their investment.

 A borrower goes into default when they can no longer pay their mortgage.
 After so many missed payments, their lender may put the property into pre-foreclosure (which is a last-ditch effort to push repayment).
 If the borrower does not catch up on their payments, the lender may pursue foreclosure.